rulasg/ProjectHelper/.github/copilot-pull-request-description-instructions.md

 ## Pull Reques description

-Add a summery of the intention of the PR.
+- Add a summery of the intention of the PR.
 Use the title and the messages of the commits to create a summary.
+- Add a list with all the commit messages in the PR.